Skip to content

 SERIAL

-SERIAL is a logical data type and usually used for creating an incremental sequence of unique identifier column (similar to AUTO_INCREMENT supported by some other databases).
+SERIAL is a logical data type used for creating an auto-incrementing sequence of numbers, typically used as a unique column identifier, similar to AUTO_INCREMENT feature supported by some other databases.

 person.csv